We wait, and the story of the prodigal son becomes more real.

 That’s the consistency from our “Lost Art of Letter Writing” and “The Art of Building Trust” modules: Consistency, Curiosity, Kinship.

-Many people in prison have never experienced secure attachment from their caregivers as small children.
-By being a “secure base” as a small community (not one person trying to be a savior, be everything), a team of relationships that doesn’t abandon or disappear but remains steady and available, with honest boundaries of what’s ok and what’s not, you are part of what therapists call “attachment repair.”
+Many people in prison never experienced secure attachment from their caregivers as small children.
+By being a “secure base” as a small community (not one person trying to do everything), a team of relationships that doesn’t abandon or disappear but remains steady and available, with honest boundaries about what’s ok and what’s not, you are part of what therapists call “attachment repair.”

 This is where you grow as a team in the work of love.
-Not reacting and trying to fix or control the situation (fight), not giving up (flight), not leaving an awkward silence between your team (freeze).
-Keep meeting regularly, hear each other’s frustrations and concerns.
+Not reacting and trying to fix or control the situation (fight), not giving up (flight), not leaving an awkward silence between your teammates (freeze).
+Keep meeting regularly and hearing each other’s frustrations and concerns.

 WELCOMING PRAYER

-The impulse to control may be strong for some of you at this point, where things are out of your control.
+The impulse to control may be strong for some of you at this point, when things are out of your control.

 WAITING